logicalahara/tkssharma.com/content/posts/2020-04-09-auth0-implementation-with-angular-and-nodejs.md

 Once the Angular CLI has finished creating the app and installing its dependencies, we're ready to get going on the basic customization necessary for our RSVP app.

-Add Title Service
-In order to change the page titles for our routes, we'll need to use Angular's Title service.
-This is because the <title> tag lives outside our Angular application, so we can't simply access it and add a property to change it with data binding.

 Open the app.module.ts file and add the Title service to imports and to the providers array like so:
 ```javascript